 Quiet Confidence: The Unshakable Power You Already Have

-Most people completely misunderstand confidence.
-They see it as loud, boastful, and attention-seeking—the guy who dominates every conversation or the woman who constantly highlights her achievements.
-But that's not real confidence.
+Most people get confidence completely wrong.
+They think it's about being loud, boastful, and attention-seeking—the person who dominates every conversation or constantly highlights their achievements.
+That's not confidence.
 That's compensation.

-Real confidence has a different quality altogether.
-It's that quiet, unshakable knowing deep in your bones that whatever life throws at you, you'll find a way to handle it.
+Real confidence is different.
+It's that quiet, unshakable knowing that whatever life throws at you, you'll find a way to handle it.
 Not perfectly.
 Not without pain.
-But you'll handle it nonetheless.
+But you'll handle it.

-This subtle distinction changes everything about how you operate in the world.
+This distinction changes everything about how you operate in the world.

 The False Promise of Swagger

-We've all seen it—the flashy displays of status, the name-dropping, the subtle (or not-so-subtle) boasting.
-These external validations masquerade as confidence but actually reveal its absence.
+We've all seen the flashy displays of status, the name-dropping, the constant boasting.
+These external validations masquerade as confidence but reveal its absence.
 True confidence doesn't need an audience.

-The people desperately trying to prove their worth to others haven't yet proven it to themselves.
+People desperately trying to prove their worth to others haven't proven it to themselves.
 They're seeking external validation to fill an internal void.
-And that approach is fundamentally flawed for two reasons:
+This approach fails for three reasons:

 The person who needs to tell you how confident they are isn't confident at all.
 They're hoping you'll believe something they don't believe themselves.